Attend a free online retirement planning workshop. Register

 Our members often talk about how they tried many different activities upon retiring to find new interests.
 Think of activities that take place outside.
 Look to rent or borrow gear so you can try things before you commit to purchasing expensive equipment.
 Here are some ideas to get you started:

-If the idea of diving back into the role of student appeals to you, now is the perfect time because there are so many opportunities for online learning.
-Set yourself up with reliable technology (RTOERO members can save on technology purchases with Venngo) and embrace the process of learning how to use it.
+If the idea of diving back into the role of student appeals to you, now is the perfect time because there are still so many opportunities for online learning, in addition to the in-person opportunities running again.
+Set yourself up with reliable technology and embrace the process of learning how to use it.
 Explore different topics for free using Youtube, programs available through your public library or by watching talks on Ted.com.
-If you find a topic that sparks your passion, or if you already know what you want to study, consider taking an online course or program through a college or university.
+If you find a topic that sparks your passion, or if you already know what you want to study, consider taking a course or program through a college or university.
 Some of our members have even completed graduate degrees in retirement!

-If hanging out with grandchildren or children, in general, was part of your vision for retirement, now might be the ideal time!
+If hanging out with grandchildren or children, in general, was part of your vision for retirement, now is still a great time.
 Many parents are looking for help as they try to juggle work and childcare.
 Even if you don’t have grandchildren, you may be able to connect with a family in your community who could use your support.